Ashford, Kent: Climate

 Ashford gets around 750 mm of rain a year, though the town generally has less rainfall than areas closer to the North Downs.
 The area around the Stour, particularly south of the station, is prone to flooding, which means it has been generally uninhabited.
 Recent development has been possible by putting foundations on concrete stilts.

 The nearest official Met Office station is located in Faversham, which is 12 mi north of the town.

 Demography

 The 2011 census revealed that the borough of Ashford saw the largest population growth in Kent, with records showing a 14.6% rise to 118,000 inhabitants.
 Ashford has been targeted as a key area for population development since the 1960s.
 In 1959, the London County Council negotiated 5000 new homes to be built in Ashford as overspill from London, which created most of what is now South Ashford and Kennington.
 The Buchanan Report, published in 1967, identified Ashford as a major town for growth.
 In 2001, Ashford was identified as one of four key areas for expansion in South East England.
 Subsequently, the Ashford's Future Company was set up to support a mix of publicly and privately funded projects in the town.

+According to the 2021 census, Ashford's ethnic composition is as follows: